IRS Fresh Start Program: The Tax Penalty Relief You Need

 Step 5: Get Ready to Negotiate

-There is a strong likelihood that not following through on your responsibilities in the past is what caused this stress for you now, but that is part of the past.
+There is a strong likelihood that not following through on your responsibilities in the past is what caused this stress for you now, but you don’t need to focus on that.
 Make your payments on time!
-Your financial freedom process starts now.

 The length of time for your Fresh Start IRS agreement varies by the amount owed and your ability to make monthly payments.
 Terms are generally greater or less than 120 days.